 Cheesy warning: This story will melt your heart!

-To make this relatable and interesting let me start by a small introduction, I am a 20 something girl, a mechanical engineer working in the manufacturing industry in Pune.
+To make this relatable and interesting, let me start with a small introduction, I am a 20-something girl, a mechanical engineer working in the manufacturing industry in Pune.
 Trekking has always been an activity I have enjoyed to the core.
-After having trekked extensively in the Sahyadri Mountain Range, I decided to trek the Himalayas (o that came out well, #trekthehimalayas), and that too SOLO.
+After having trekked extensively in the Sahyadri Mountain Range, I decided to Trek The Himalayas (o that came out well, #trekthehimalayas), and that too Solo.
 A friend recommended Trek The Himalayas and after my first interaction with the front office, I decided to go for it!
 The next challenge was selecting the trek.
-Being a hopeless romantic, I choose the mesmerizing- Dayara Bugyal.
+Being a hopeless romantic, I choose the mesmerising- Dayara Bugyal.

-Lastly, I would like to say here, that in the nature/mountains there is no differentiation.
+Lastly, I would like to say here, that in nature/mountains there is no differentiation.
 It doesn’t matter who you are, how old you are, what you do for a living or how much money you make.
 Because nature is as ruthless as it is giving.
-All that really matters is ‘how you can be of help/love to other fellow human beings’.
-All that matters is a giving nature, compassion and love.
+All that matters is ‘how you can be of help/love to other fellow human beings.
+All that matters is giving nature, compassion and love.
 When you truly begin to understand this you will forge loving bonds for life.
-And that’s exactly what happened with me.
-Thank you Trek The Himalayas for showing me the time of my life and giving me friends for life!
+And that’s exactly what happened to me.
+Thank you, Trek The Himalayas for showing me the time of my life and giving me friends for life!